-An intellectual disability can be described as an impairment to cognitive functioning.
-Intellectual disabilities, which originate before age 18 and are the most common type of developmental disability, may be mild to severe and are characterized by limitations in intellectual functioning and adaptive behavior (social and practical skills).
+An intellectual disability (ID) can be described as an impairment to cognitive functioning.
+Intellectual disabilities, which originate before age 18 and are the most common type of developmental disability, may be mild to severe and are characterized by limitations in intellectual functioning and adaptive behavior such as social and practical skills.

-The fifth edition of the Diagnostic and Statistical Manual (2013) also reflected the updated terminology.
-In the DSM, intellectual disability, or intellectual developmental disorder, is described as a condition that is marked by deficits in intellectual and adaptive functioning, the onset of which occurs during the developmental period, or before age 18.
+The fifth edition of the Diagnostic and Statistical Manual (2013) reflects the updated terminology for the condition adopted by many other official agencies.
+In the DSM, intellectual disability, or intellectual developmental disorder, is described as a condition marked by deficits in intellectual and adaptive functioning:

-A child who has an intellectual disability may reach certain milestones of development later than children who are not similarly affected.
+A child who is intellectually disabled may reach certain milestones of development later than children who are not similarly affected.
 For example, a child may stand and walk later than other children of the same age, be unable to see the consequences of actions, lack curiosity, display infant-like behavior past the age of infancy, and have difficulty in school.

 - Deficits in memory skills

 - Delays in oral language development

 - Delays in developing adaptive behaviors such as self-care or self-help

 - Difficulty learning social rules